Combinator expressions¤

 Type: Combinator

-Iterating through list of elements !PARSE.TUPLE
+Iterating through list of elements !PARSE.TUPLE expression collects values to tuple.

 Synopsis: